luontola/tdd-mooc/data/1-tdd.md

 ## What it looks like

-<iframe style="width: 100%; aspect-ratio: 560/315;"  src="https://www.youtube-nocookie.com/embed/1o_EbACQpQ8" title="Bowling Kata in TypeScript - YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The above video demonstrates TDD using the [Bowling Game Kata](https://kata-log.rocks/bowling-game-kata).
-Some points of note:
+In the following video, [Otavio Lemos](https://twitter.com/otaviolemos) demonstrates TDD using the [Bowling Game Kata](https://kata-log.rocks/bowling-game-kata).
+Some points to pay attention to:

 - No more code is added than is required to pass the tests.
 At first the implementation is trivial.
 - The code is refactored early and often.
 - If the current design makes passing the next test hard, the test is commented out and the code is first refactored toward a better design.
 - As more tests are added to cover specific edge cases, the code grows toward a generic algorithm which handles them all.

+<iframe style="width: 100%; aspect-ratio: 560/315;"  src="https://www.youtube-nocookie.com/embed/1o_EbACQpQ8" title="Bowling Kata in TypeScript - YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Direct and indirect effects of TDD